The Scientist : home :Wednesday. Porn: Good for us? - The Scientist - Magazine of the Life Scienc. Porn: Good for us?

-Porn: Good for us?
 By Milton Diamond Porn: Good for us?
 Scientific examination of the subject has found that as the use of porn increases, the rate of sex crimes goes down. © Comstock / Corbis Pornography.
-Porn: Good for us? - The Scientist - Magazine of the Life Scienc

-Milgram experiment The experimenter (E) orders the teacher (T), the subject of the experiment, to give what the latter believes are painful electric shocks to a learner (L), who is actually an actor and confederate.
+Richard Feynman: Physics is fun to imagine.
+Milgram experiment.
+The experimenter (E) orders the teacher (T), the subject of the experiment, to give what the latter believes are painful electric shocks to a learner (L), who is actually an actor and confederate.

 The subject believes that for each wrong answer, the learner was receiving actual electric shocks, though in reality there were no such punishments.
 Being separated from the subject, the confederate set up a tape recorder integrated with the electro-shock generator, which played pre-recorded sounds for each shock level.
 The experiments began in July 1961, three months after the start of the trial of German Nazi war criminal Adolf Eichmann in Jerusalem.
 Milgram devised his psychological study to answer the popular question at that particular time: "Could it be that Eichmann and his million accomplices in the Holocaust were just following orders?
-Could we call them all accomplices?"
+Could we call them all accomplices?